-It's time for the second annual "Bugapalooza!"
-Those pesky critters that seem to be made just to annoy everybody are out at full strength.
-"Theme Attic", the radio show that picks themes and plays music from a variety of genres about selected subjects, will provide a musical salute to the world of bugs for your listening pleasure this week!
-Join host DJ Phil Maq on Thursday, July 26th at 10:00 AM for his clever and unusual takes on music!
+"Theme Attic," the radio show that picks themes and plays music from a variety of genres about selected subjects, turns two this week and takes a look back at some of this year's highlights.
+There will also be some Christmas songs for good measure!
+Join host DJ Phil Maq on Thursday, December 13th at 10:00 AM for his clever and unusual takes on music!

 Note: Our regularly scheduled "Dearborn Heights News & Views" (every month on 2nd Tuesday) will not be broadcast today due to the unavailability of scheduled guests.
 HOWEVER, we proudly present three recent talk shows from the internet that we think you will find informative and entertaining: (1) "EarthSky22" with science and astronomy news, (2) "Freakonomics--The Things They Taught Me" proving how a college education matters, and (3) "Philosophy Bites--Peter Adamson on Avicenna's Flying Man" questioning are we only physical beings?